The impact of climate change

 CARE believes that everyone has the right to live on a healthy planet.

-We also support people and communities on the frontlines of the climate emergency to prepare for and adapt to the impacts of climate change.
+We support people and communities on the frontlines of the climate emergency to prepare for and adapt to the impacts of climate change.
 We plan and deliver projects that help people, especially women and girls, to adapt and become more resilient to climate shocks.

 Latest climate news and stories